 From loading up the family and venturing to your favorite restaurant, to spending quiet date night at home with your favorite takeout selections, Chinese cuisine is highly versatile for any situation.
 Through the years, everybody has cultivated their favorite Chinese dishes, but one entrée has reined supremely General Tso’s Chicken.

 Perfectly pan-fried pieces of chicken, tossed in a sweet and sour sauce, infused with the satisfying kick of chili seeds and fresh minced garlic.
 Creating this crowd favorite may seem challenging, but this is honestly easier than you think.
 Let’s crack into our recipe.
 We are going to need boneless skinless chicken breasts, green onions, small dried chilies, seeds removed, soy sauce, egg, corn-starch, fresh garlic, sugar, soy sauce, white vinegar, wine, and chicken broth.

-Finally, add the cooked chicken to the sauce in your skillet, cook until the chicken is warmed and well marinated in sauce, and you’re done!
+- Finally, add the cooked chicken to the sauce in the skillet, cook until the chicken is warmed and well marinated in sauce.
 Serve with some steamed rice and enjoy!